The UNM 21 Club

 Next Meeting

-Our first meeting of the 25'-26 academic year, at 5:30 pm on Tuesday, November 11, will feature a presentation by club member Ted Parnell, Dean Emeritus of the UNM School of Law.
-Ted will discuss the work he and others have done in regards to law reform efforts in the developing world.
-Ted is an internationally renowned expert on this interesting and extremely complex topic that includes encouraging economic development within a variety of cultural and political norms by creating legal frameworks, insuring access to justice, and strengthening judicial systems – to name just a few.
+At our first meeting of this semester on Tuesday, November 11 at 5:30 pm, club member Ted Parnell, Dean Emeritus of the UNM School of Law, will discuss the work he and others have done on law reform efforts in the developing world.
+Ted is an internationally renowned expert on this interesting and extremely complex topic.

 The title of Ted’s talk is: